 A walk all round the walls [going up on the wall-walk, or just using the pavement outside them] takes about 2 hours.
 It will take longer if you pause much to look at things like the four main ‘bars’ (these are fortified gateways), the 2 lesser ‘bars’, the postern (this is a small gateway defended by a tower), the many other towers and details like arrow slits, musket loops, sculptures and masons' marks.
 There are also good views of many interesting buildings from up on the walls.

 York's City Walls are managed and maintained by the City of York Council (CYC).
 The wall-walk is usually open from 8.00am and closes at dusk, a time which obviously changes through the year.
-In cold weather the walls are inspected at 7.00am; a second inspection may then be carried out at 11.00am.
+In cold weather the walls are inspected at 7.00am.
 CYC will open the walls if it's safe to do so.
-The walls are closed on 25 December and in icy or slippery conditions.
+The walls are closed in icy or slippery conditions and in strong winds.
+Whilst weather may improve throughout the day, during winter months the sun doesn't get high enough in the day to melt ice at all locations, meaning that the City Walls walkway will remain unsafe, so will stay closed all day.
 Take care when walking on the walls, particularly on sections where there are no railings on one side.
 Young children should be supervised at all times.

 For more details see the CYC web site page www.york.gov.uk/CityWalls